ky1ejs/CapSet/journeys/swiftui.md

 A slightly better way of doing this would be to get the given user's `UIScreen` to look up its size, then run your calculation and pass that size down into SwiftUI.

 _whilst writing this piece I played around a bit more with getting the `GeometryReader` to work and managed it by setting the `aspectRatio`.
-Without this the `LazyVGrid` was unable to figure out the height of items_
+Without this the `LazyVGrid` was unable to figure out the height of items.
+Realized via [this SO answer](https://stackoverflow.com/questions/64420313/how-to-make-a-lazyvgrid-of-square-images)._

 Implementing a Photo Picker with `LazyVGrid` led to very slow image loading.
 Also, every time you popped back to the picker, images would load again.